starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 This sets the text content of an element to the value of the signal `$input`.
 The `$` is required to denote a signal.

-The value of the `data-text` attribute is an expression that is evaluated, meaning that we can include JavaScript in it.
+The value of the `data-text` attribute is an expression that is evaluated, meaning that we can use JavaScript in it.

 ```html
 <div data-text="$input.toUpperCase()"></div>